Rangeland Ecology & Management (REM)

 Credit arranged

 Develop skills to identify and classify major rangeland plants.
 Focus is on identification of grasses, forbs, and shrubs.
 Discussions will also encompass the ecological roles of wildland plants and the ecosystem classification.
 This course includes a 1-day field trip.
 Required for REM majors.
-(Spring only)
+Typically Offered: Spring.

 Develop skills to identify rangeland plants in the field.
 Focus is on identification of grasses, forbs, and shrubs in natural settings.
 Exploration will include ecosystem roles of wildland plants and developing site descriptions.
 This course includes a 4-day field trip at the beginning of the fall semester.
-Recommended to take REM 252 (Wildland Plant Identification) before or after this field class.
+Recommended to take REM 2520 (Wildland Plant Identification) before or after this field class.
+Typically Offered: Fall.

 History and overview of the ecological, social, and economic aspects of wildland restoration using case studies.
 Students will explore approaches and philosophies towards restoring and rehabilitating wildlands that have been damaged through natural forces and human activities such as wildfire, overgrazing, cultivation, and weed invasion.